nguyenchiencong/nguyenchiencong.github.io/_pages/game.md

 The word "cây" means "tree" or "[木](https://hanzi.live/hanzi/木)" in Chinese and is pronounced like "K" in Vietnamese, while "[本](https://hanzi.live/hanzi/本)" means "root" and looks like "Â".

-Our - c本y crew - office is set up; it is also our home, with around 100+ plants.
+Our - c本y crew - office is also our home, with around 100+ plants.
 Thanks to some friends, all our gear is set up: beefy PCs, drawing tablets, digital piano, etc.

-F, a friend since childhood, worked as an architect until now; her latest project was a museum in Da Nang.
+F, a friend since childhood, worked as an architect until now; her last project was a museum in Da Nang.
 Now she is drawing architectural designs for the game.

 Dawn has taught herself Python, GDScript, and Godot with help from a few AIs.
 Now, she's learning about shaders.